galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 # Hybrid scaffolding based on a phased assembly and HiC mapping data

+***TODO***: need to re-name a lot of the inputs and outputs here.
+They have been auto-generated from the workflow but I think we want people to be able to run this step by step.
+I've taken out some of the steps that are "parse parameter value" etc.

 In this section we map HiC reads to scaffold the genome assembly.
 In HiC sequencing, parts of the genome that are close together are artificially joined.
-The DNA fragment is then sequenced from each end of this artifical junction, giving a forward and reverse read pair.
-Particular read pairs are seen more often if they are truly closer together in the genome.
-This information can be used to scaffold assembly contigs: if two contigs are frequently matched with HiC read pairs, they are likely also close together in the genome.
+A DNA fragment is then sequenced from each end of this artificial junction, giving a read pair.
+If reads from this read pair map to two contigs, it indicates that those two contigs are close together in the genome.
 A good short video showing the HiC process is here: https://youtu.be/-MxEw3IXUWU

 Inputs required for this section: